jaydenmpaz/LeetCode/README.md

 # LeetCode
-A repo designated to hold myself accountable in my studies.
+A repo designated for accountability.